-- To be promoted to the junior year, a student must have successfully completed thirty-five (35) sophomore credits, including shop, related theory, two (2) years of English, two (2) years of mathematics, two (2) years of Social Studies, and two (2) years of Science. - In order to be promoted to the senior year, a student must have successfully completed thirty-five (35) junior credits, including two (2) years of shop, two (2) years ofrelated theory, three (3) years of English, three (3) years of Mathematics, two (2) years of Social Studies (which must include U.S. History I and II), two (2) years of Science and a third (3rd) year of Social Studies or Science.
+- mathematics, and science. - In order to be promoted to the junior year, a student must have successfully completed thirty-five (35) sophomore credits, which must include shop, related theory, two (2) years of English, two (2) years of mathematics, two (2) years of social studies, and two (2) years of science. - In order to be promoted to the senior year, a student must have successfully completed thirty-five (35) junior credits, which must include two (2) years of shop, two (2) years of related theory, three (3) years of English, three (3) years of mathematics, two (2) years of social studies (which must include U.S. History I and II), two (2) years of science and a third (3rd) year of social studies or science.